© Copyright 2025 - The Library Company of Philadelphia, 1314 Locust Street, Philadelphia, PA 19107. TEL (215) 546-3181 FAX (215) 546-5167

 - Description

-- View showing a screen and bronze sculpture, urn, and vases on display at the Japanese Court within the Main Building designed by Henry Pettit and Joseph M. Wilson at the Centennial Exhibition in Philadelphia.
-Shows the ornately decorated pieces on a tablecloth lined table.
-From left to right are: a vase decorated with flowers; an urn; sculptures of a bird holding a snake in its beak, a dragon, and a crane standing on a turtle; and a pillar vase decorated with a chicken, flowers, and leaves.
-Behind the table is a screen depicting a tree, flowers, and several kinds of birds.
+- View showing the Japanese bazaar, built by Japanese craftsmen with Japanese material and which sold Japanese goods, at the Centennial Exhibition in Philadelphia.
+Shows the Japanese-style building with a tiled roof.
+Various sized vases are displayed in the windows.
+Surrounding the building is a Japanese garden.
 The Centennial Exhibition celebrated the centennial of the United States through an international exhibition of industry, agriculture, and art., Title on negative., Date from item., Photographer's imprint printed on mount and on verso.
 Imprint on verso contains initials "CPC" in decorative border surmounted by date range 1776-1876., White curved mount with rounded corners., Gift of Raymond Holstein.

 - Creator